 Water-based printing’s popularity has skyrocketed lately!
 If you’ve been shopping recently, you’ve noticed that the most common print types you see are plastisol and water-based.

 Water based inks are screen-printing inks that are water soluble.
 They are different than plastisol inks for several reasons.
 Water based inks can be printed on more than just textiles and garments.
 Water based inks can be used for poster prints, canvas and more!
 Water based ink is thinner and will dry up much quicker on the press than plastisol ink.

-In this blog post we will discuss: Pro’s & cons of water based, difference between ready to use and dischargeable ink, supplies required and how to cure water based inks.
+In this blog post we will discuss: Pro’s & cons of water-based ink, difference between ready to use and dischargeable ink, supplies required and how to cure water-based inks.

 In the early days of water based printing ink, so much could go wrong – inks would dry and would be hard to work with on the screen.
 While water based ink technology has dramatically improved, there is still a learning curve when it comes to mastering the skill.

 PRO: You might be wondering why water-based printing has grown in popularity.
 One of the most common reasons is because consumers want their items to feel soft.
 You can achieve a soft print with plastisol ink too, but water-based prints are simply softer in nature because the ink is absorbed by the fabric.